Skip to main content

 kyc.validation_abandoned

-Sent when a customer starts but doesn’t complete the verification.
+Sent when a customer starts but doesn’t complete the verification. entity is not included.

 {